How to Backup MySQL Database using PHP

 Usage:

-Use backupDatabaseTables() function in PHP to generate MySQL database backup and save in a SQL file.
+Call the backupDatabaseTables() function in PHP to generate MySQL database backup and save it in a SQL file.

 Restore / Import MySQL Database from SQL File using PHP